amaurer/maurerme/articles/2012021201/content.md

-/***
-title=JavaScript Error Handler in the Browser and Nodejs createdDateTime=1329069187000 author=Andrew Maurer uid=20120212
-summary=A simple example of creating a global error handler and notification system.
-*/

-###Wha!?!?
+##Wha!?!?
 I Can Capture JavaScript Errors?
 Yep, most developers don't know or aren't using the `window.onerror` method.
 Its a global function that is fired whenever there is a JavaScript exception thrown.
 Its default value is `null`.
 With this handler, you can gain insight into when your application is throwing errors instead of waiting for a customer to tell you things aren't working right.
 A customer telling you something is wrong is the last thing you want, am I right?!?

 ###About the Code